 Changes in the laws or regulations or the interpretations of the laws and regulations that govern BDCs, RICs or non-depository commercial lenders could significantly affect our operations and our cost of doing business.
 Our portfolio companies are subject to U.S. federal, state and local laws and regulations.
 New legislation may be enacted or new interpretations, rulings or regulations could be adopted, any of which could materially adversely affect our business, including with respect to the types of investments we are permitted to make, and your interests as stockholders potentially with retroactive effect.
-In addition, any changes to the laws and regulations governing our operations relating to permitted investments may cause us to alter our investment strategy in order to avail ourselves of new or different opportunities.
+In addition, any changes to the laws and regulations governing our operations relating to permitted interests as tockholders potentially with retroactive effect.
+In addition, any changes to the laws and regulations governing our operations relating to permitted interests as to alter our investment strategy in order to make available to ourselves new or different opportunities.
 These changes could result in material changes to our strategies which may result in our investment focus shifting from the areas of expertise of the Investment Adviser to other types of investments in which the Investment Adviser may have less expertise or little or no experience.
 Any such changes, if they occur, could have a material adverse effect on our business, results of operations and financial condition and, consequently, the value of your investment in us.